raghavsaboo/docs.raghavsaboo.com/docs/Technical/Distributed Systems Design/Databases.md

 They are efficient for session-oriented applications such as user session data/profile information, recommendations, discounts, promotions etc.

 ##### Wide-column Stores (Column-family Databases)
 Store data in columns rather than rows, allowing for efficient storage and retrieval of large datasets.
+The store has shard key and sort key, allows for flexible schemas and easy partitioning.

 Examples include Apache Cassandra, HBase.

-Effecieint for large number of aggregation and data anlytics queries.
+Efficient for large number of aggregation and data anlytics queries.
 They reduce the disk I/O requirements drastically.
 Examples may be applications related to financial institutions that need to sum financial transaction over a period of time.

 ##### Graph Databases
 Store data in graph structures, representing relationships between entities as nodes and edges.
 Hence we are able to store the data once and interpret it differently based on the relationships.